Jetrca92/Django/wiki/wiki/entries/Guzej.md

 Guzej is a young programmer.
+NOT!